-- For Postgraduate Diploma/MSc students, credit for up to two modules studied at LSHTM (blended learning) may be allowed in place of one or two of the above elective modules, subject to module restrictions.
+- For Postgraduate Diploma/MSc students, credit for one or two modules studied at LSHTM (blended learning study) may be allowed in place of one or two of the above elective modules, subject to module restrictions.
 An additional fee will be payable.

 How you study

-Tutors are allocated to each module and are available to answer queries and promote discussion during the study year, through the online Virtual Learning Environment.
+Tutors are allocated to each module and are available to answer queries and promote discussion during the academi year, through the online Virtual Learning Environment.

 The support you receive